Sunderland vs Fulham: How to watch plus streaming details for FA Cup replay

-Sunderland vs Fulham: How to watch for free, TV coverage and streaming details for FA Cup replay
+Sunderland vs Fulham: How to watch and stream for free and TV coverage for FA Cup replay

 Sunderland return to action against Fulham next up in an FA Cup fourth-round replay.